 Quick Answer

 Azure cost governance starts by naming the owner of the spend.
-The team needs to know which workloads, environments, data stores, logs, reservations, AI services, and shared services drive the bill.
+Your team needs to know which workloads, environments, data stores, AI services, and shared services drive the bill.
+The owner map is the first deliverable, not a savings list.

 When This Matters